Table of contents

 - Hospital treatment

 If you are covered by family health insurance or mandatory student health insurance, from your statutory health insurance provider we require

 - an insurance certificate for submission to the university and

-- two notification forms for your registration upon enrolment and for your de-registration (these will be filled out by HTW Berlin).
+- a notification form for your de-registration (this will be filled out by HTW Berlin).

 If you change your health insurance provider during your studies, you must also submit this proof without any additional request from HTW Berlin.
 A copy of your health insurance card is not sufficient.

 If you are privately insured or are insured through your parents because they receive government aid or have private family health insurance, we require:

 - A copy of the certificate of exemption from the statutory health insurance requirement.
 You can obtain this from any statutory health insurance provider if you submit your private health insurance contract.
 The exemption certificate is usually only issued once.
 Therefore, please only submit a copy to us.